LAURASOY1/code-challenge1/grades/readme.md

 D: 40 to 49
 E: Less than 40

-Run the program in a JavaScript environment, such as a web browser console.
 When prompted, enter the student's marks.
 The program will then calculate and display the corresponding grade for the entered marks.